cake-tech/cakewallet-guides/docs/advanced-features/wallet-address-account-renaming.md

 # Wallet renaming

-You can rename a wallet by clicking on the hamburger menu, clicking `Wallets`, then clicking the pencil icon.
+You can rename a wallet by clicking on the hamburger menu, then `Wallets`, then clicking the pencil icon, renaming your wallet, then clicking `Save`.